Luca-cod/Base_Rag_JSON-/README.md

 # RAG-LangChain-NaturalLanguageResponseFormat
-It's a RAG-Langchain version with return a Natural Language response format
+It's a RAG-Langchain base version, with return a JSON response format.